dotnet/designs/accepted/2020/linking-libraries.md

 to make it work well with trimmed applications.
 In general they fall into the two buckets outlined above:

-1. Trimming compatibility
+1. Ensuring code required for the app the work is preserved by the linker
-1. Smaller Size
+1. Ensuring as much of the library as possible is trimmable if not needed by the app

 ### Trimming compatibility

 Ensuring required code is preserved by the linker is not easy. .NET has a very rich Reflection capability that enables dynamic invocation of code.
-There are many cases where a static analysis tool (like the ILLink) is not able to know which code is required and which isn't.
+There are many cases where a static analysis tool (like ILLink) is not able to know which code is required and which isn't.
 For example, a .NET application could read a Type name from a file and create a new instance of that Type through Reflection.
 When the linker analyzes the application statically, it doesn't see